antonidag/myblog/content/en/posts/benchmark-condition/index.md

 In this post, we will explore three different methods to implement if statements in Logic Apps.
 We will conduct benchmarks and compare the results.

 ##  Exploring Alternatives to If statements 🏴󠁲󠁯󠁩󠁦󠁿
 As you start developing, you will encounter if statements quite quickly; they serve as control mechanisms to decide actions based on values.
-In Logic Apps, the <a href="https://learn.microsoft.com/en-us/azure/logic-apps/logic-apps-control-flow-conditional-statement?tabs=consumption" target="_blank" rel="noopener noreferrer">Condition action</a> is the counterpart of if statements, but there are alternative actions and functions that you could use, such as the <a href="https://learn.microsoft.com/en-us/azure/logic-apps/logic-apps-add-run-inline-code?tabs=consumption" target="_blank" rel="noopener noreferrer">Inline code action</a>  and `if` Expression.
+In Logic Apps, the <a href="https://learn.microsoft.com/en-us/azure/logic-apps/logic-apps-control-flow-conditional-statement?tabs=consumption" target="_blank" rel="noopener noreferrer">Condition action</a> is the counterpart of if statements, but there are alternative actions and functions that you could use, such as the <a href="https://learn.microsoft.com/en-us/azure/logic-apps/logic-apps-add-run-inline-code?tabs=consumption" target="_blank" rel="noopener noreferrer">Inline code action</a> and <a href="https://learn.microsoft.com/en-us/azure/logic-apps/workflow-definition-language-functions-reference" target="_blank" rel="noopener noreferrer">Expression</a>.
 Each of these methods comes with its perks and limitations!

 ### Condition action
 Works similarly to an if-else statement.
 The action will return either true or false, executing one of the paths.
 The action supports your classic logical operations such as: